Tharangambadi: New Jerusalem Church

-The New Jerusalem Church was built in 1718 by the Royal Danish missionary Bartholomaeus Ziegenbalg in the coastal town of Tranquebar, India which was at that time a Danish India Colony.
+The New Jerusalem Church was built in 1718 by the Royal Danish missionary Bartholomaeus Ziegenbalg in the coastal town of Tranquebar, India which was at that time a Danish India colony.
 The church is located on King Street, and church services are conducted every Sunday.
 The church, along with other buildings of the Tranquebar Mission was damaged during the tsunami of 2004, and were renovated at a cost of ₹ 7 million, and re-consecrated in 2006.

 Fort Dansborg

 Construction of Fort Dansborg started in 1620.
 Many parts of the fort have been reconstructed several times.
 Dansborg is the second largest Danish fort ever constructed, with Kronborg in Helsingør being the largest.
 The rampart wall is a fairly large four sided structure, with bastions at each cardinal point.
 A single storied building was constructed along three inner sides of the rampart, with barracks, warehouse, kitchen, and jail.
 The rooms on the southern side remain in good condition, but the rooms on the western and northern sides have been substantially damaged.
 On the eastern side of the fort, there was a two storied building facing the sea.
 It was the main building of the fort.
 The vaulted lower storey served as a magazine and a warehouse, while the vaulted upper storey contained the church and the lodgings of the governor, the senior merchants, and the chaplain.
 The sea on the eastern and western side protected the fort.
 The fort was surrounded by a moat, access to the fort being over a drawbridge.
 The moat has completely disappeared.
-Interestingly, today, none of the fort’s door openings and windows have doors in them.
+Today none of the fort's door openings and windows have doors in them.
 It is believed that during the end of their colonisation period, the Danish ran into financial issues.
 To make ends meet, they pulled out the metal doors, molded them into weapons and sold them.